tarwn/consuming-logs/readme.md

 1. Download or `git clone` this repository
 2. Follow the Setup below
-3. Run the simulation with exercise 1: `npm run simulation 1`
+3. Run the simulation with exercise 1: `npm run all 1`
 4. Open up [Exercise 1](./Exercises/Exercise1.md), make your own project in the language of your choice, and get started!

 Setup